 If you have been accused of committing a felony or misdemeanor in Chicago, you will likely be prosecuted in the Circuit Court for Cook County.
 Your case will begin with your arrest and may conclude with a dismissal of charges or a conviction secured through a guilty plea or trial.
 Without the right criminal defense lawyer, the entire process may be confusing and stressful.
 Your freedom will be in jeopardy.
 Illinois felonies carry potential sentences ranging from one year to life in prison, and misdemeanors carry potential sentences ranging from one month to one year in the Cook County Jail.
 A jail term can be devastating for you – you may lose your job and your ability to provide for your family.
 Criminal convictions also carry other lasting and permanent effects.
 You may be required by the court to submit to a lengthy period of supervision, hefty fines, exorbitant restitution amounts, in-patient drug treatment programs, community service, and more.
 In addition, the conviction will remain on your record, affecting your ability to obtain a job, an education, public benefits, and housing.

 When you are charged with a crime in Chicago, your first course of action should be to call a trusted and knowledgeable criminal defense attorney.
 David L. Freidberg has represented thousands of clients charged with felonies and misdemeanors in Cook County and DuPage County.
 With a reputation for excellent client representation and service, David L. Freidberg will be dedicated to your case and passionate about fighting for your rights.
-For free advice on your Chicago criminal charges, call the criminal defense expert David L. Freidberg at (312) 560-7100 or toll free at (800) 803-1442.Anatomy of a Criminal Case: Arrest
+For free advice on your criminal charges, call Chicago criminal defense lawyer David L. Freidberg at (312) 560-7100 or toll free at (800) 803-1442.Anatomy of a Criminal Case: Arrest

 Your case begins with an investigation.
 Either an individual will file a complaint with the police and the police department will conduct an investigation or you will be apprehended at the scene of the crime.
 If you are not apprehended at the scene of the crime, a detective in charge of the investigation will request a warrant from a neutral magistrate judge.
 If the detective has probable cause to believe you committed a crime, the judge will issue an arrest warrant.
 If the detective has probable cause to believe contraband will be found in your home, business or car, the judge will issue a search warrant, which may then lead to your arrest.